informalsystems/quint/doc/lang.md

 *Mode:* Stateless, State.
 Other modes are not allowed.

-### Nested operators
+### Nested operator definitions

 There is not much to say here.
-They are almost identical to the top-level operators, except that they are always private.
+They are almost identical to the top-level operators, except that they are visible only to the containing top-level operator.
+Nested operator definitions may contain nested operator definitions too.

 *Examples:*